Hassanjk/Peta-Brains-Inc/README.md

 PetaBrains will expand with the following future milestones:
 ## Step 1: Revised Token Calculation
-Each response is still estimated to use about 500 tokens (including both input and output).
-So for 10,000 responses, the total tokens processed will be: 10,000responses×500tokens=5,000,000tokens
+Each response is still estimated to use about 500 tokens
-                                10,000responses×500tokens=5,000,000tokens

 ## Step 2: Estimated Cost Breakdown for Each AI Tool